SM Spirituality Media

 Why translation matters

-Suffering is misleading because much of what dukkha names is not painful in the everyday sense.
-The unease beneath an ordinary contented afternoon — the slight bracing for what might come, the unresolved tension between the way things are and the way one wishes they were — is dukkha.
-Translating it as suffering turns the first noble truth into a metaphysical complaint about life, when the original is closer to a clinical observation about how the mind is structured.
+Suffering misleads because much of what dukkha names is not painful in the everyday sense.
+The unease beneath an ordinary contented afternoon, the slight bracing for what might come, the gap between how things are and how one wishes they were: this is dukkha.
+Translating it as suffering turns the First Noble Truth into a metaphysical complaint about life.
+The original is closer to a clinical observation about how the mind is structured.

 The diagnostic frame